nayuki/MamIRC/doc/connector.markdown

    0. "connect &lt;hostname> &lt;port> &lt;ssl/nossl> &lt;metadata>", where metadata is zero or more characters, possibly having spaces, and not containing '\0'; sequence must be 0.
    0. "opened &lt;IPv4/IPv6 address string>"; sequence must be 1.
    0. "disconnect"; if this event exists then it must come after "connect".
+Any number of disconnect events can happen.
-   0. "closed"; if this event exists then it must come after "connect", and after "disconnect" (if any).
+   0. "closed"; if this event exists then it must come after "connect", and be the last sequence number for the connection.
+   0. "connect" and "disconnect" are actions initiated from the user side; "opened" and "closed" are actions received from the remote IRC server side.

 * Note that not necessarily every connection in the database will have a "closed" event, because the Connector could abruptly terminate before the connection is cleanly closed and logged.
 Also, no event can have a higher sequence number than a "closed" event, since it makes no sense to send or receive data after a connection is closed.